BrunoHautenfaust/LightMouseGun/README.md

 ```
 pip install virtualenv
 virtualenv venv
-\path\to\venv\Scripts\activate
+venv\Scripts\activate
 pip install -r requirements.txt
 ```
 These commands will create a virtual environment in `venv` folder and install the needed dependencies.
 You'll need to have `python3-env` installed.
 And `python3-tk`.
 For both Operating Systems, things might differ.